opendp/opendp/docs/source/api/user-guide/measurements/index.rst

 ============

 This section gives a high-level overview of the measurements that are available in the library.
-Refer to the :ref:`section on measurments <measurements-user-guide>` in the discussion of core structures for a defintion of "measurement" in OpenDP.
+Refer to the :ref:`section on measurements <measurements-user-guide>` in the discussion of core structures for a defintion of "measurement" in OpenDP.

 The intermediate domains and metrics need to match when chaining.